c4s4/http1/README.rst

   with username.
 - capitalize_headers: tells if headers should be capitalized (so that their names are all like 'Content-Type' for instance).
+- follow_redirect: tells if http1 should follow redirections (status codes 3xx).
+- max_redirect: maximum number of redirections to follow.

 This method returns the response as a Response object described hereafter.